Why most content is better as a web page

 If the document you are publishing is not accessible, you must:

-- also provide the content in a format that is accessible like a web page or accessible Word document
+- also provide the content in a format that is accessible, for example as web page content or an accessible Word document

 - provide the user with an easy way to contact you for a version that suits their specific access needs

-Go to our guides for publishing accessible content in different formats.
+Learn how to publish accessible content in different formats.